Romania e-Invoicing (e-Factura)

 What is the timeline of the new e-Invoicing system?

-The obligation will start on 1 July 2022, and suppliers will have to issue invoices in the RO e-Factura system for B2B transactions involving high-risk products.
+First implementation of e-Invoice started on April 1 and June 30, 2022 on a voluntary basis and obligation began on 1 July 2022, and suppliers will have to issue invoices in the RO e-Factura system for B2B transactions involving high-risk products.
 This obligation will be initiated regardless of whether the buyers are registered in the RO e-Invoice Registry.
 E-invoices must be generated in XML format.

 How can SNI help you?